Ángel Mortal Jr.

-Angel Mortal Jr. (Spanish for "Deadly Angel"), also known under his current gimmick La Parka Negra (Spanish for "The Black Reaper"), born May 19, 1992 is a Mexican luchador, which is a masked professional wrestler currently working with Lucha Libre AAA Worldwide (AAA).
+Angel Mortal Jr. (Spanish: 'Deadly Angel'; born May 19, 1992) is a Mexican luchador enmascarado (or masked professional wrestler).
+He is working for Lucha Libre AAA Worldwide (AAA) under the ring name La Parka Negra (Spanish: 'The Black Reaper').

 He made his debut for the promotion under the name Angel Mortal Jr. as one of the prospects of AAA's 2017 La Llave a la Gloria tournament.
 He worked in AAA under that name until late 2017, when he took over the gimmick of La Parka Negra, since the previous La Parka Negra was no longer under contract with AAA.
+On April 30, 2022, at Triplemanía XXX: Monterrey, Negra participated in a four-way match for the AAA World Mixed Tag Team Championship, subbing in for an injured Sammy Guevara.
+Despite this, Guevara was involved in the finish, which saw him and his partner Tay Conti win the championship.